orangemarques/es6/README.md

 # es6
-My Tips of the Ecma Script6
+My Tips of the EcmaScript 6